Street light: Gas lamp lighting

 Oil-gas appeared in the field as a rival of coal-gas.
 In 1815, John Taylor patented an apparatus for the decomposition of "oil" and other animal substances.
 Public attention was attracted to "oil-gas" by the display of the patent apparatus at Apothecary's Hall, by Taylor & Martineau.

-The first modern streetlamps to use kerosene (1000 pieces) were in service in Bucharest, Romania in 1857, setting thus a new world record.

-In Brest, street lighting with kerosene lamps reappeared in 2009 in the shopping street as a tourist attraction.
+During the period of gas lighting, lights were not generally left on for the entire night, nor were they necessarily turned on during periods of moonlight.
+In an article about the development of streetlighting in three industrial cities, Mark Bouman reported that Max Greve, the mayor of Bochum, Germany, "fought all his life against 'absurd modernism,' which would have had the lights on even when the moon shone."

 Farola fernandina

 Farola fernandina is a traditional design of gas streetlight which remains popular in Spain.
-Essentially it is a neoclassical French style of gas lamp dating from the late 18th century.
+Essentially, it is a neoclassical French style of gas lamp dating from the late 18th century.
 It may be either a wall-bracket or standard lamp.
 The standard base is cast metal with an escutcheon bearing two intertwined letters 'F', the Royal cypher of King Ferdinand VII of Spain and commemorates the date of the birth of his daughter, the Infanta Luisa Fernanda, Duchess of Montpensier.

 Arc lamps

-The first electric street lighting employed arc lamps, initially the 'Electric candle', 'Jablotchkoff candle', or 'Yablochkov candle' developed by a Russian, Pavel Yablochkov, in 1875.
+The first electric street lighting employed arc lamps, initially the "electric candle", "Jablotchkoff candle", or "Yablochkov candle", developed by Russian Pavel Yablochkov in 1875.
 This was a carbon arc lamp employing alternating current, which ensured that both electrodes were consumed at equal rates.
-In 1876, the common council of the City of Los Angeles ordered four arc lights installed in various places in the fledgling town for street lighting.
+In 1876, the common council of the city of Los Angeles ordered four arc lights installed in various places in the fledgling town for street lighting.

-On 30 May 1878, the first electric streetlights in Paris were installed on the avenue de l'Opera and the Place d'Étoile, around the Arc de Triomphe, to celebrate the opening of the Paris Universal Exposition.
+On 30 May 1878, the first electric streetlights in Paris were installed on the avenue de l'Opera and the Place de l'Étoile, around the Arc de Triomphe, to celebrate the opening of the Paris Universal Exposition.
 In 1881, to coincide with the Paris International Exposition of Electricity, streetlights were installed on the major boulevards.

 The first streets in London lit with the electrical arc lamp were by the Holborn Viaduct and the Thames Embankment in 1878.
 More than 4,000 were in use by 1881, though by then an improved differential arc lamp had been developed by Friedrich von Hefner-Alteneck of Siemens & Halske.
 The United States was quick in adopting arc lighting, and by 1890 over 130,000 were in operation in the US, commonly installed in exceptionally tall moonlight towers.

 Arc lights had two major disadvantages.
 First, they emit an intense and harsh light which, although useful at industrial sites like dockyards, was discomforting in ordinary city streets.
 Second, they are maintenance-intensive, as carbon electrodes burn away swiftly.
 With the development of cheap, reliable and bright incandescent light bulbs at the end of the 19th century, arc lights passed out of use for street lighting, but remained in industrial use longer.